hogwild/keras-ctpn/README.md

 c.
-Modify the settings in config.py，as the following
+Modify the settings in config.py

 ```python
 	# pretrained model